WarrenReader/study-materials/JavaScript/Interview Questions/Interview Questions.md

 counter.decrement();
 console.log(counter.value()) //logs 1

+**Describe square bracket notation and when you would use it**
+Square bracket notation looks like this myArray[2] or myObject[thing].
+When used with arrays, the value inside the square brackets represent an index within the array.
+It can be used to view values at that index or to assign values.
+When used with an object, the value within the square brackets represents a varaible which is assigned the key name on an object.

 What is lexical scope
 Describe context
+Dot notation v. bracket notation
 What’s the difference between a for loop and a for in loop
 Explain let vs var
-Describe square bracket notation and when you would use it (hint arrays and objects)
 Describe 3 es2015 features and how they differ from ES5
 Describe how scoping works in JavaScript
 What does the statement ‘use strict’ do